eswan18/ethanswan.com/content/posts/2018/2018-11-11-setting-up-rpis/index.md

 If you create such a code, store it in a secure place.
 Then you can disable password-based authentication, making that key (usually very long and basically impossible to guess) the only way to get into the Pi.
 This is highly recommended for devices visible outside of your local network.

+[^raspbian]: As of Feburary 2024, Raspbian had been renamed to "Raspberry Pi OS" and the old link on this page no longer worked.
+I've updated it to point to the current OS downloads page.